AdobeDocs/campaign-standard.it-IT/help/designing/using/using-reusable-content.md

 ![](assets/email_designer_save-as-fragment_in-new-email.png)

 >[!NOTE]
->Il [visualizzazione mobile](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) non è disponibile nei frammenti.
+>La [visualizzazione per dispositivi mobili](../../designing/using/plain-text-html-modes.md#switching-to-mobile-view) non è disponibile nei frammenti.
 Se desideri modificare una visualizzazione per dispositivi mobili e-mail, esegui questa operazione prima di salvare il contenuto come frammento.

 <!--You need to copy-paste the HTML corresponding to the section that you want to save into a new fragment.